sirfonzie/LoRa-WiFi/elastic-stack-docker/README.md

-# ElasticSearch, LogSatsh, Kibana stack on Docker
+# ElasticSearch, LogStash, Kibana stack on Docker
 > Woon Jun Wei (2200624)

 This folder contains all configurations and files to run an ElasticSearch, LogSatsh and Kibana stack on Docker.